jianyangqt/smr_doc/md/3basic_options.md

 #### \# Specify a list of SNP-probe pairs for the SMR and HEIDI tests

-Here we provide two flags to run a batch of SMR analyses with a user-specified list of SNP-probe pairs.
-For each SNP-probe pair, the program will only read data of SNPs within +/- 2000Kb (can be changed by the --smr-wind flag) of the specified SNP for each probe for analysis.
-Note that the SNP can be distant from the probe in each pair.
+Here we provide two flags to run a batch of SMR analyses based on a user-specified list of SNP-probe pairs.
+For each probe, the program will only read the data of SNPs within +/- 2000Kb (can be changed by the —smr-wind flag) of the specified SNP.
+Note that the SNP can be distant from the corresponding probe.

 ```
 smr --bfile mydata --gwas-summary mygwas.ma --beqtl-summary myeqtl --extract-snp-probe snp_probe.list --out mysmr